hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 #### Ports

-* from outside to 443/tcp - *Application HTTPS*
+* From outside to 443/tcp — *Application HTTPS*
-* from outside to 8800/tcp - *Cluster Dashboard*
+* From outside to 8800/tcp — *Cluster Dashboard*
-* between all instances on 6443/tcp - *Cluster Kubernetes API*
+* Between all instances on 6443/tcp — *Cluster Kubernetes API*
-* between all instances on 6783/udp+tcp - *Cluster Internal Overlay Networking*
+* Between all instances on 6783/udp+tcp — *Cluster Internal Overlay Networking*
-* between all instances on 6784/udp+tcp - *Cluster Internal Overlay Networking*
+* Between all instances on 6784/udp+tcp — *Cluster Internal Overlay Networking*
-* between all instances on 23010/tcp  - *Cluster Internal Setup*
+* Between all instances on 23010/tcp  — *Cluster Internal Setup*
-* between all primaries on allow 2379/tcp - *Cluster Internal ETCD*
+* Between all primaries on allow 2379/tcp — *Cluster Internal ETCD*
-* between all primaries on allow 2380/tcp - *Cluster Internal ETCD*
+* Between all primaries on allow 2380/tcp — *Cluster Internal ETCD*
-* between all primaries on 4001/tcp - *Cluster Internal ETCD*
+* Between all primaries on 4001/tcp — *Cluster Internal ETCD*
-* between all primaries on 7001/tcp - *Cluster Internal ETCD*
+* Between all primaries on 7001/tcp — *Cluster Internal ETCD*

 ### Instance Configuration